 In a nonstick pan over medium-high heat add a little oil.
 Once the oil is sizzling hot, slowly drop 2 tablespoons of potato mixture into the pan.

-Gently press down with the back of the spoon (instead of spreading the batter out, please see notes) and fry the pancakes for 2-3 minutes on both sides until golden brown and crispy.
+Gently press down with the back of the spoon (instead of spreading the batter out, please see notes) and fry the pancakes for 2-3 minutes on both sides until crispy and golden brown.

 Don’t overcrowd the pan, you’ll need to do it in batches.